jaspertc-cheanue/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's better to write clear and maintainable code first, and then optimize only where necessary.
 Focusing too much on optimization early on can lead to overly complex code, harder maintenance, and ultimately, more bugs.

+# 2023-12-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
+Will you need any new tools or libraries?
+How will you structure your code?
+What testing and debugging strategies will work best?
+By planning beforehand,you can avoid getting stuck or spending too much time on something that wasn't well thought out.